Brian Schmidt Keynote Speaker and Nobel Prize-winning astrophysicist

 Brian Schmidt Keynote Topics

-Schmidt recounts one of the most stunning moments in modern science — when his team's data showed the universe was not slowing down but speeding up.
-Beyond cosmology, this keynote is a masterclass in how to handle unexpected results, challenge prevailing assumptions, and build the courage to follow where evidence leads.
-Essential viewing for leaders who must navigate uncertainty and make decisions when the data defies expectations.
+Schmidt recounts one of the most stunning moments in modern science, when his team's data showed the universe was not slowing down but speeding up.
+Beyond cosmology, this keynote is a masterclass in handling unexpected results, challenging prevailing assumptions, and building the courage to follow where evidence leads.
+Essential for leaders who must navigate uncertainty and decide when the data defies expectations.

-As misinformation spreads and trust in institutions erodes, the scientific community faces a communication crisis as significant as any in history.
-Schmidt draws on his experience as a Nobel Laureate and former university vice-chancellor to explore how scientists, leaders, and institutions can rebuild credibility, communicate risk honestly, and make the case for evidence-based thinking in a polarized world.
+As misinformation spreads and trust in institutions erodes, the scientific community faces a communication crisis as serious as any in its history.
+Drawing on his experience as a Nobel Laureate and former university vice-chancellor, Schmidt explores how scientists, leaders, and institutions can rebuild credibility, communicate risk honestly, and make the case for evidence-based thinking in a polarized world.

-From the $2.6 billion Giant Magellan Telescope to the Square Kilometre Array, the world's most ambitious scientific infrastructure projects are also geopolitical statements about which nations and institutions want to lead the future.
-Schmidt takes audiences inside the race for cosmological discovery — and draws out what it means for innovation strategy, international collaboration, and the long-term investment in knowledge that separates leading nations from lagging ones.
+From the US$2.6 billion Giant Magellan Telescope to the Square Kilometre Array, the world's most ambitious scientific infrastructure projects are also statements about which nations and institutions intend to lead the future.
+Schmidt takes audiences inside the race for cosmological discovery and draws out what it means for innovation strategy, international collaboration, and the long-term investment in knowledge that separates leading nations from lagging ones.

 Astrophysics is a discipline defined by incomplete information, vast timescales, and the constant possibility of being profoundly wrong.
-In this keynote, Schmidt translates the cognitive tools of frontier science — how to quantify uncertainty, when to trust your model, when to abandon it — into a practical framework for executive decision-making in volatile, fast-changing environments.
+In this keynote, Schmidt translates the cognitive tools of frontier science, how to quantify uncertainty, when to trust a model and when to abandon it, into a practical framework for executive decision-making in volatile, fast-changing environments.

 FAQs on Booking Brian Schmidt